|

 there are several families of antibiotics which require metal ions to function

-antibiotics, metal ions are bound tightly and are integral parts of the
+of these metal-dependent antibiotics, metal ions are bound tightly and are

-structure and function of the antibiotics.
-Removal of the metal ions from
+integral parts of the structure and function of the antibiotics.
+Removal

-these antibiotics results in deactivation and change in structure.
+of the metal ions from these antibiotics results in deactivation and change in

-thus dubbed “metalloantibiotics”
+are thus dubbed “metalloantibiotics”

 in our laboratory.

-tri-valent complexes of bleomycin and streptonigrin,
+of bleomycin and streptonigrin, Ca(II)/Mg(II) and

-Ca(II)/Mg(II) and Fe(III) complexes of tetracyclines,
+Fe(III) complexes of tetracyclines, and divalent metal complexes of bacitracin

-and divalent metal complexes of bacitracin.
-The metal ions are involved
+and histatins.
+The metal ions are involved in the proper action of these

-in the proper action of these antibiotics.
-For example, the binding of redox
+antibiotics.
+For example, the binding of redox active metal ions to bleomycin

-active metal ions to bleomycin and streptonigrin entitles these antibiotics to
+and streptonigrin entitles these antibiotics to act as potent DNA cleaving

-metal complexes of bacitracin can bind long-chain isoprenyl
+agents, and the divalent metal complexes of bacitracin can bind long-chain isoprenyl pyrophosphates which prevent the hydrolysis of

 (III) Chemistry of the Alzheimer's disease-related